Matrimony Sites-Can you really find your Soulmate?

 I was dating another guy through matrimony.
 On our second date, I wanted to have ice cream, He suggested fruit-juice as it was healthy.
-I wanted to eat ice-cream as I was in a different city standing outside a famous desert bar.
-When I finished eating the yummy sizzler brownie, he gave me a lecture on how bad my eating habits were and how I needed to lose weight (mind it he was no Brad Pitt) which would not be possible if I continued eating this way.
-I just replied to him saying, I am in search of a life partner not a dad.
+I wanted to eat ice-cream as I was in a different city standing outside a famous dessert bar.
+When I finished eating the yummy sizzler brownie, he gave me a lecture on how bad my eating habits were and how I needed to lose weight (mind it, he was no Brad Pitt) which would not be possible if I continued eating this way.
+I just replied to him saying, I am in search of a life partner, not a dad.
 I have a dad at home already; saying that, I walked out.

 Outer appearance matters in arranged marriage but to some extent.
 You need to be practical.
 If you look like a model, maybe you can demand for a perfect looking person.
 Else let’s face the reality, most of us are average looking beings having certain flaws.
-Remember inner beauty is always more significant that outer appearance.
+Remember inner beauty is always more significant than outer appearance.
 Because outer beauty fades but a person beautiful from inside will keep you happy your entire life.

 Also, if you find someone who is only enchanted by your outer beauty and if that is really important to him/her, do not think twice.
 Just dump them, then and there.
 Also, if someone has a problem with how you look and want you to change, just walk away from them.
 You are perfect just the way you are and you don’t have to change for someone’s approval.

 You have the freedom to choose your life partner, you need not settle for someone so shallow.
-You might be beautiful now but your appearance will change as you age. if the person is not in love with you for who you really are as a person, he does not love you at all.
+You might be beautiful now but your appearance will change as you age.
+If the person is not in love with you for who you really are as a person, he does not love you at all.
 Do yourself a favour, find someone else.

 12. Chemistry is the key to happiness:

 I know this might sound difficult.
 But this is how it works.
-When you meet the other half of your puzzle, you automatically feel lot of chemical reactions going on inside you.
+When you meet the other half of your puzzle, you automatically feel a lot of chemical reactions going on inside you.
 And trust me even I had given up on it.
 After many failed attempts, I did find my better half.
 So will you.

 13. Believe in Happy Endings: